fourohfour/dogehelpbot/pages/trading.md

 Trading is a great way to help strengthen the dogecoin economy and get some awesome stuff.
 There are two types of trading, trading Doge for other currencies (sometimes other cryptos, or often fiat - normal money), and trading doge for products or services.

-This is a list of the best places to trade doge:
+This is a list of the best places to trade doge for products:

 * /r/dogemarket - For buying doge, or other things like steam games